xinyangl5722/sep10-freedom-project/blog/entry04.md

   ```
   [This is what the result looks like.](https://jsbin.com/laripadiju/edit?html,css,output) Once I experimented it a little bit more, I also decided to stick with Aframe as well.

+  ## EDP
+  Honestly, I'm currently between the planning and making the prototype, but preparing to make the prototype.
+I found two tools to work on.
+I have tinkered with the two tools I have chosen by trying out the codes on an empty [jsbin](https://jsbin.com/?html,css,output).

 [Previous](entry03.md) | [Next](entry05.md)

 [Home](../README.md)